 - To add an SNMPv3 trap destination: - 1.
 Add a row to the snmpTargetAddrTable with these values: Name=trapN, >, where N is an unused number between 0 and 4, and <user> is the name of the SNMPv3 that this user is associated with: - ✓ TagList=AC_TRAP - ✓ Params=usm<user> - 2.
 If a row does not already exist for this combination of user and SecurityLevel, add a row to the snmpTargetParamsTable with this values: - ✓ Name=usm<user> - ✓ MPModel=3(SNMPv3) - ✓ SecurityModel=3 (usm) - ✓ SecurityName=<user> - SecurityLevel=M, where M is either 1(noAuthNoPriv), 2(authNoPriv) or 3(authPriv) - To delete a trap destination: - 1.
 Remove the appropriate row from the snmpTargetAddrTable. - 2.
 If this is the last trap destination associated with this user and security level, you can also delete the appropriate row from the snmpTargetParamsTable. - To modify a trap destination, change the IP address and or port number for the appropriate row in the snmpTargetAddrTable for an existing trap destination.
-The same effect can be achieved by removing a row and adding a new row. - To disable a trap destination, change TagList on the appropriate row in the snmpTargetAddrTable to the empty string. - To enable a trap destination, change TagList on the appropriate row in the snmpTargetAddrTable to "AC_TRAP". - Using Web Interface: The Trap Destination table appears in the 'SNMP Trap Destinations' page (Configuration tab > System menu > Management > SNMP > SNMP Trap Destinations).
+The same effect can be achieved by removing a row and adding a new row. - To disable a trap destination, change TagList on the appropriate row in the snmpTargetAddrTable to the empty string. - To enable a trap destination, change TagList on the appropriate row in the snmpTargetAddrTable to "AC_TRAP". - Web Interface: SNMP Trap Destinations table (Setup menu > Administration tab > SNMP folder > SNMP Trap Destinations).
 The check box on the left indicates if the row is used.
 The three columns are used to set IP address, port and enable trap sending.
-The SNMPv3 Settings table, also accessed from the 'Management Setting' page is used for setting trap users. - To add a trap user: In the field near the Add Index button, enter the index of the row you want to add (0 to 9), and then click the button.
-The row is now available for configuration.
+The SNMPv3 Users table configures trap users. - To add a trap user: Click New, and then configure the user.
 The five columns include name, authentication protocol, privacy protocol, authentication key and privacy key.
 After configuring the columns, click Apply. - To delete a row: Select the corresponding index field, and then click Delete.